 Here are my top tips for visiting Dubrovnik on a budget:

-Where to find cheap accommodation in Dubrovnik?
+Find cheap accommodation in Dubrovnik

 Looking for budget accommodation in Dubrovnik?
 Accommodation in the Old Town of Dubrovnik is particularly expensive.
 Even a hostel here can cost you around 30 Euros per night for a bed in a dorm.
 If you’re in Dubrovnik for a short weekend, then it may be justified to stay more central, but if you’re visiting for longer, then I’d highly recommend booking accommodation in one of the beautiful coastal suburbs.